Served: 27½ years

 His son, Samuel, died in April 1919 and his wife, Martha, died during May 1919 and both joined him in the Corbin Cemetery.
 Maude rejoined them all in January 1941.

 Lieutenant Corbin’s great grandson, Police Officer William Kinney, serves as an investigator in Cincinnati Police District Four’s Violent Crimes Squad.

 Recently, John Hollingsworth, a historical, biographical writer in St. Charles, Missouri, came across Lieutenant Corbin’s Colt New Police, .32 caliber revolver and purchased it.
 On Monday, June 20, 2016, Mr. Hollingsworth delivered the sidearm back to the family and he and Officer Kinney traveled to Lieutenant Corbin’s grave to again honor him for his service and sacrifice.

-If you have information, artifacts, archives, or images related to this officer or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+If you know of any information, artifacts, archives, or images related to this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.